 Black tea is withered, fully oxidized and dried.
 Black tea commonly yields a hearty, amber-colored brew.
 Some of the most popular types of black teas are bold breakfast teas (e.g. English Breakfast, Irish Breakfast) and Darjeelings.

 Green tea production endeavors to avoid the oxidation of the tea leaves, in order to retain its natural green color and fresh flavor.
 In Japan, the leaves are steamed, while other countries will pan-fire or dry it through other methods.
-It has a more delicate flavor than black tea and often brews up pale green or golden in color.
+This type of tea has a more delicate flavor than black tea and often brews up pale green or golden in color.

 Oolong tea is produced mainly in China and Taiwan and is only partially oxidized.
-It can range from tasting similar to a fresh green tea, to tasting darker and more robust like a black tea.
-The flavor can vary widely, depending on where the tea leaves are grown and how the tea is made.
+This type of tea can range from tasting similar to a fresh green tea, The flavor can vary widely, depending on where the tea leaves are grown and how the tea is made.